We are the Sisters of Shalom.

 Have a question?
-Email Sisterhood President Laurel Fisher at firstname.lastname@example.org
+Email our Sisterhood President: Alice Rosen at firstname.lastname@example.org.

 Temple Shalom Sisterhood Executive Board

 To find a Sisterhood Board member click here: Sisterhood Board 2023-25.